-Ms. Hagans earned four degrees from Howard University: Bachelor of Science in 1973, Master of Engineering in 1976; Master of Divinity in 2006; and Doctor of Ministry in 2013.
+Dr. Hagans earned four degrees from Howard University: Bachelor of Science in 1973, Master of Engineering in 1976; Master of Divinity in 2006; and Doctor of Ministry in 2013.
 Additionally, she earned a Master’s of Business Administration from George Washington University in 1994.
-Ms. Hagans is a Certified Property Manager and licensed real estate broker in the District of Columbia and the State of Maryland
+Dr. Hagans is a Certified Property Manager and licensed real estate broker in the District of Columbia and the State of Maryland.

-Ms. Hagans’ record of community service is lengthy.
+Dr. Hagans’ record of community service is lengthy.
 She presently serves on multiple boards: Venture Philanthropy Partners, Inc.; College Success Foundation; Delta Sigma Theta Sorority, Inc.; and the Federal City Council.
-She also serves on the boards of trustees of Howard University and the Virginia Theological Seminary.
+She also serves on the Boards of Trustees of Howard University, the Virginia Theological Seminary, and Tougaloo College.
 She is a member of an array of organizations which include The Economic Club of Washington, DC; World Presidents’ Organization; and International Women’s Forum of Washington, DC.
-Ms. Hagans has been thrice named Business Person of the Year and received numerous other awards, including the Greater Washington Board of Trade’s 2006 Leader of the Year and most recently she received the 2013 Economic Impact Award from the DC Chamber of Commerce and a 2013 Achievement Award from the District of Columbia Building Industry Association.
+Dr. Hagans has been thrice named Business Person of the Year and received numerous other awards, including the Greater Washington Board of Trade’s 2006 Leader of the Year and most recently she received the 2013 Economic Impact Award from the DC Chamber of Commerce, and a 2013 Achievement Award from the District of Columbia Building Industry Association.

 A life-long Episcopalian and native Washingtonian, Michele Hagans is committed to her role in creating physical and spiritual environments that serve to nurture individuals, families, and communities.
 When asked to explain her life’s work, she says, “I don’t build houses; I create communities.”

-Ms. Hagans’ grandson is a member of the class of 2024 and is starting his third year at McLean in the fall of 2019.
+Dr. Hagans’ grandson is a member of the class of 2024 and is starting his fourth year at McLean in the fall of 2020.